Skip to main content

 Environmental Responsibility

-“Sustainable development (SD) is the kind of development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”
+We are committed to protecting the environment by working towards ‘Sustainable Development’.
+For the purpose of this document, we define ‘Sustainable Development’ (SD) as stated in the Brundtland Commission Report published in 1987.
+“Sustainable development is the development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.
+To achieve ‘Sustainable Development’, we will:

-• Minimize Greenhouse Gas emissions, especially carbon dioxide (CO2).
+• Minimize greenhouse gas emissions, especially carbon dioxide (CO2).

 • Cease the development on High Conservation Value (HCV) or High Carbon Stock (HCS) areas.
 All natural forest clearance has been suspended since February 2017.

 • Continue with our zero-burning policy.
-Korindo has never used and will never use fire to clear land in any of its operations.
+Korindo has never used, and will never use fire to clear land in any of its operations.

 Social Contribution